pricesmith/ssof-automation/README.md

 # ssof-automation

+## Overview

+Airflow serves a multitude of purposes.
+Here, I explore different usecases while solidifying my understanding of the toolset and its extensibility.

+This codebase began with a hyper-focus on one particular use case I found interesting--

+### DAGs You Will Find

+- update vulns
+-

 ## Context

 Data pipelining tools offer a lot of flexibility but have trouble merging disparate data sources and gaining data insight from successfully doing so.
 The more data sources you have, the more difficult and resource intensive it is to merge.